DanielMartensson/CControl/README.md

 * Linear Algebra Math
 ```

-All these controller can be implemented onto an microcontroller such as STM32, Arduino, PIC, AVR etc because all is made in portable C code.
+All these controller can be implemented onto an microcontroller such as STM32, Arduino, PIC, AVR etc because all are made in portable C code.

 Just download the project and open it with e.g Eclipse IDE.
 The project have working examples.
 I will upload some projects here.
 To start with CControl?
 Please look at the ReadMe.pdf in src -> CControl -> Documents folder.